Vinihcampos/findit/README.md

 # Findit

-This project will provide an application for students of UFRN describe best books for their classes.
+This project will provide an application for students of UFRN discover the best books for their classes.

 ## Getting Started